The Spanish Love Deception

-The Spanish Love Deception is Elena Armas's debut novel, independently published February 22, 2021.
+The Spanish Love Deception is the debut novel by Elena Armas, independently published February 22, 2021.
 After becoming popular on TikTok, the book was picked up by Simon & Schuster, with an audiobook being released November 2021.
-A paperback version of the book was published by Atria Books February 1, 2022.
+A paperback version of the book was published by Atria Books February 1, 2022, and became a New York Times Bestseller.
+BCDF Pictures acquired film rights, to the novel in 2022.

 Reception

 The Spanish Love Deception received a positive review from Publishers Weekly.